 One major component of LSI curriculum is the opportunity to take Advanced Competencies and Electives.
 Students may choose from a variety of advanced competencies and clinical electives to become proficient in their specialty.
 The LSI Part 3 Learning Portfolio is a culminating project in the curriculum designed to illustrate students’ development of core competencies.
 Overall, the goal of the LSI curriculum is to help students prepare for their chosen post-graduate residency programs and ultimately move on to their areas and specialization and practice.

 Our Three-Year Primary Care Track (OSU-PCT) is for students interested in a career in family medicine.
 Approved through the Liaison Committee on Medical Education (LCME), three-year program culminates in the MD.
-Students who successfully graduate are offered acceptance into the Ohio State Family Medicine Residency Program, and will complete medical school and residency training in six years.
+Students who successfully graduate are offered acceptance into the Ohio State Family and Community Medicine Residency Program, and will complete medical school and residency training in six years.